Administrator - James Goldstein

 This specialized program places students on PATHS of Preparation toward greater independence. greater Achievement of goals and objectives.
 Transition from high school into adulthood.
 High Experience and Expectation in the home. the classroom and the community; along with functional and academic Skill Development.

 The P.A.T.H.S.
 Program's primary goal is to create a smooth transition from high school into adult life for students with disabilities and their families.
 We encourage students to understand their disability and to develop an awareness or available accommodations. modifications. support systems and services.
 As they do. they become strong-minded self-advocates moving toward a better and brighter future.
 While our program and practices do not guarantee 1 success. they do increase the students' chances of attaining a full and satisfying life.

 The P.A.T.H.S.
 Program's is dedicated to providing students with a quality educational program that promotes communication and behavioral growth.
-The program provides a visually-structured classroom environment, utilizing behavior modification techniques and positive behavior support strategies along with providing a safe and support environment which can reduce student anxiety.
+The program provides a visually-structured classroom environment, utilizing behavior modification techniques and positive behavior support strategies as well as providing a safe and support environment aimed at reducing student anxiety.

 The P.A.T.H.S.
 Program additionally provides computer instruction available to students via the computer lab.
 This segment is designed to teach basic computer skills with an emphasis on word processing.

 All instruction promotes independence in seven curricular domains:

 Communication: These skills are related to the ability to process, comprehend, and express information.
 Student development of receptive and expressive language skills, non-verbal and gestural communication, the use 2 of augmentative communication systems, and the ability to comprehend and express emotions are embedded in all instruction.